Site icon Information Technology Media

 what is Social Engineering?

-Cybercriminals take advantage of users’ ignorance or carelessness to bribe or steal.
-In the first case, by interrupting or corrupting data to cause damage or inconvenience, and in the second case, to obtain something in return such as money, access, or information.
+Cybercriminals bribe or steal by taking advantage of users’ ignorance or negligence.
+In the first instance, by interfering with or corrupting data in order to inflict harm or inconvenience, and in the second instance, in order to get something in exchange, such cash, access, or knowledge.

 Eight types of Social Engineering